 How will my usage be calculated?
 Usage is calculated based on the amount of compute time you consume in a calendar year.
 Your account is charged only for compute time you actually use.
 Most CIPRES jobs run on multiple processor cores, so your account will be charged for the number of compute cores your job used multiplied by the number of hours your jobs run.
 Submissions from your account will be halted automatically when you reach your annual limit.

 What happens if I need more time?
 You can access more compute time by purchasing a new subscription at any time.
 Any user account can purchase a combination of subscriptions that provide up to 50,000 core hours in a calendar year.
+Should you require more than that, please contact us.

 Can I charge this to my research grant?
 Yes.
 CIPRES will accept institutional procurement credit cards as well as purchase orders.
 Payment must be received before access to resources will be provided.

 Why shouldn’t I just get my own XSEDE account and run jobs from the command line there?
 This is possible if you are at a US institution.
 However, XSEDE accounts can only be requested by users in the US who have a Ph.D. or are at the Principal investigator level or higher in their organization.
 XSEDE accounts do not provide a user interface, but instead rely on command line usage.
+The user is responsible for installing all of the codes they require, and configuring them to run efficiently.
+CIPRES handles all this for you.

 Why shouldn’t I just use a cloud provider instead?
 It is possible to run your jobs through a cloud provider.
 However, this will require learning to use the command line interface, installing the tools you require, and benchmarking them so they run efficiently.
 The cost of running one CPU (provisioned like ours) at AWS is 8.5 cents (US) per hour, and this does not include network and data storage charges.
 In this model, 5,000 core hours on a “bare metal” AWS instance will cost at least $425 plus the amount of time required to set up the instance and install the code.
 For $100, a subscription at CIPRES provides 10,000 hours of compute time, access to current tools, 150 GB data storage, a user-friendly point and click interface, and customer support.